code-chimp/vite-redux-seed/README.md

 A React + Redux project powered by [Vite (veet)][vit] with all of my favorite preflight tooling wired up and ready to go.

+**NOTE:** This project requires Node version 17.5 or better due to the use of the new node-fetch API.

 Features:

 - [Redux / Redux Toolkit][rkt]